 All high school students would attend high school outside the plan area.
-High school students would attend either the new Antelope High School, or a future high school located to the south in the West Roseville Specific Plan area.
-The high school district has adequate capacity to serve the high school student population.
+High school students would attend either Oakmont or Roseville High Schools, or a future high school

 Middle school capacity is available at schools outside of the CSP, such as Cooley Middle School or Chilton Middle school.
 Middle School students (grades 6-8) would attend school in the WRSP area.
 Elementary (K-5) school students would attend the new elementary school to be located within the CSP area.